tomboy-notes/tomboy-ng/prepare.md

 DEBSIGN_KEYID=nnnn......   ie, the full key fingerprint.

-I am unsure how, on the Debian VM, the script knows which PGP Key to use.

 Both prepare scripts have hardwired my personal full name and tomboy-ng email address.
 These will only be used if relevent env vars are empty.
 Note that they must match whats available in a gpg key.
 AND if that does not match the Maintainer: entry from control, we get a non maintainer upload warning.

-Debian Bullseye likes debhelper = 13, Ubuntu is still on 12 in control file
+Debian Bullseye likes debhelper = 13, Ubuntu is still on 12 in control file.
+Debian now (Feb 2023) wants standards 4.6.2 but it changes frequently.